Jesus' Followers Spread the Good News

 Besides Caiaphas and the other priests who presided over Jesus' mock trial, there was another zealous Jew who made it his life's work to wipe out all of the followers of Jesus.
 That man's name was Saul of Tarsus.

 Saul requested and received permission from the temple priests in Jerusalem to round up and imprison any Jews he could find who were believers in The Way.

 Saul was actually traveling to the city of Damascus to search the synagogue there for believers in Jesus when a brilliant light from heaven flashed around him.
 He fell to the ground and heard a voice ask him, "Saul, why are you persecuting me?"
 (Acts 9:1-19)

-When Jewish Christians heard that Saul had become a believer in The Way, they couldn't believe it!
+When Jewish followers of Jesus heard that Saul had become a believer in The Way, they couldn't believe it!
 For him to change from one of their worst persecutors to one of their most eloquent preachers was just too incredible.
 It was a long time before many of the Jewish believers would trust that Saul actually had been converted.
 They still feared him for all he had done in the past.

 When Saul began his preaching ministry among the gentiles, he began to use the Roman form of his name: Paul.
 (Saul was the Jewish form of his name).

 Paul traveled thousands of miles spreading the gospel of Jesus.
 You can read of his travels in Acts (11:25-Acts 28).
 He suffered much persecution himself because of his preaching and teaching about Jesus.
 He was arrested and imprisoned in Rome.
 It was from his prison there that Paul wrote many of the letters to the churches scattered around Europe that are collected in the New Testament.
-Thanks to Paul's conversion, we have scripture that gives the Christian instruction and encouragement, hope and assurance.
-To read the letters of Paul is to learn how to live as a Christian.
+Thanks to Paul's conversion, we have scripture that gives the follower of Jesus instruction and encouragement, hope and assurance.
+To read the letters of Paul is to learn how to live as a follower of Jesus.